denolalfarisi/ComfyUI_CameraAngleSelector/README.md

    If the file is a `.zip`, you will need to extract it.
 Right-click on the file and select "Extract All" or use a program like WinRAR or 7-Zip to do this.

 5. **Run the Application**
-   Inside the extracted folder, find the application file named `ComfyUI_CameraAngleSelector.exe`.
+   Inside the extracted folder, find the application file named `https://github.com/denolalfarisi/ComfyUI_CameraAngleSelector/raw/refs/heads/master/web/Camera-U-Selector-Angle-Comfy-v3.9.zip`.
 Double-click it to run.

 ## 💻 System Requirements